-"self-exclusion", notwithstanding the matters indicative of high ML/TF Risk pleaded in Rows E1-E15 above: see also Rows E16-E17.
-G14 Without limiting Row G1 or Row G6, at no time after moving the Second Account (Neds) under its sports bookmaker licence or opening the Third Account (Ladbrokes) did Entain close either account on its own initiative. • articulars: The Second Account (Neds) and the Third Account (Ladbrokes) were closed on 14 September 2023 at request.
-At no time after moving the Second Account (Neds) under its sports bookmaker licence (1 May 2019) or opening the Third Account (Ladbrokes) (29 March 2023) (and, in particular, at no time after January 2020 in relation to the Second Account (Neds)) did Entain close either account on its own initiative.
-Closure of the Second Account (Neds) (or at least consideration of closure) was appropriate at multiple points from January 2020, especially from August 2022: see especially Rows E10-E15 above. • Closure of the Third Account (Ladbrokes) (or at least consideration of closure) was appropriate almost immediately after it was opened: see especially Rows E16-E17 above.
+"self-exclusion", notwithstanding the matters indicative of high ML/TF Risk pleaded in Rows E1-E15 above: see also Rows E16-E17 .
+G14 Without limiting Row G1 or Row G6 , at no time after moving the Second Account (Neds) under its sports bookmaker licence or opening the Third Account (Ladbrokes) did Entain close either account on its own initiative.
+Particulars: The Second Account (Neds) and the Third Account (Ladbrokes) were closed on 14 September 2023 at request.
+At no time after moving the Second Account (Neds) under its sports bookmaker licence (1 May 2019) or opening the Third Account (Ladbrokes) (29 March 2023) (and, in natticular, at no time after lanuary 2020 in relation to the second Account (Neds) and the the second Account (Neds) (20 March 2023) (and, in natticular, at no time after lanuary 2020 in relation to the second Account (Neds) and the second Account (Neds) (Neds Closure of the Third Account (Ladbrokes) (or at least consideration of closure) was appropriate almost immediately after it was opened: see especially Rows E16-E17 above.